Subshifts with sparse traces: Corollaries

 The fact that indeed $\liminf_{n \rightarrow \infty} p_{n+1}-p_n < \infty$ was shown in 2014 in a revolutionary paper by Zhang \cite{Zh14}.
-Since then, much more has been learned about the words appearing in $X_{\mathcal{P}}$, and in particular \cite{Ma15} shows that $1w1 \sqsubset X_{\mathcal{P}}$ holds for some $|w| < 600$.
+Since then, much more has been learned about the words appearing in $X_{\mathcal{P}}$, and in particular \cite{Ma15} shows that $10^n1 \sqsubset X_{\mathcal{P}}$ holds for some $n < 600$.
 For a discussion of the subshift point of view to the study of divisibility, see \cite{BaKaKuLe15} and references thereof.

-The following is a corollary of Theorem A in \cite{BaKaKuLe15}, where it is shown that every \emph{$\mathcal{B}$-free subshift} is essentially minimal.
+The following is a corollary of Theorem A in \cite{BaKaKuLe15}, where it is shown that every \emph{$\mathcal{B}$-free subshift} (see their paper for the definition) is essentially minimal.
 Our definition of the prime subshift is slightly different from theirs, so we give the proof.